Youssef-Harby/ms-stac-proxy/README.md

 ## Configuration

-Configuration options are defined as constants in the source code:
+The proxy can be configured using environment variables:

-- `proxyPort`: The port the proxy listens on (default: 8080)
+- `PROXY_PORT`: The port the proxy listens on (default: 8080)
-- `targetBaseURL`: The base URL of the Microsoft Planetary Computer API
+- `TARGET_BASE_URL`: The base URL of the Microsoft Planetary Computer API (default: https://planetarycomputer.microsoft.com)
-- `tokenEndpoint`: The endpoint for fetching SAS tokens
+- `TOKEN_ENDPOINT`: The endpoint for fetching SAS tokens (default: https://planetarycomputer.microsoft.com/api/sas/v1/token)
-- `tokenCacheFile`: The file where tokens are persisted
+- `TOKEN_CACHE_FILE`: The file where tokens are persisted (default: token_cache.json)
-- `defaultTimeout`: Default timeout for HTTP requests
+- `REQUEST_TIMEOUT`: Timeout for HTTP requests (default: 60s)
-- `savePeriod`: How often to save tokens to disk (also saved immediately upon fetching new tokens)
+- `SAVE_PERIOD`: How often to save tokens to disk (default: 5m)
+- `RETRY_ATTEMPTS`: Number of retry attempts for failed requests (default: 3)
+- `RETRY_DELAY`: Delay between retry attempts (default: 500ms)

 ## License